 Due to the credit risk associated with the payment of deferred compensation and other unfunded nonqualified plan benefits, plans often provide for, or participants elect, an immediate lump-sum payment of the entire account balance upon a change in control.
-Any such election should be reviewed to ensure that it complies with Section 409A.
+Any such election should be reviewed to ensure that it complies with Section 409A of the Code (discussed in more detail in Chapter VI of this Guide).
+Companies should also evaluate whether triggering such payment obligations upon a change in control could put pressure on the company's cash position, which may in some cases affect how potential acquirers view the transaction.

 The definition of "change in control" applicable to change in control distribution provisions in, or individual elections under, deferred compensation plans for employees and directors should be reviewed and understood prior to a transaction, since Section 409A imposes significant limitations on the ability to alter distribution provisions or elections after they are established.
 Although some companies may prefer the administrative ease of having only one change in control definition for all purposes, a change in control definition that mirrors the definition in Section 409A is not required for all change in control provisions in all compensation arrangements.
-In general, companies should use definitions that they believe indicate a true transfer of control of the company and should provide, only to the extent required by Section 409A, that the definition will be triggered if such event also constitutes a "change in control event" within the meaning of Section 409A.
+In general, companies should use definitions that they believe indicate a true transfer of control of the company and should provide, only to the extent required by Section 409A, that the definition will be triggered only if such event also constitutes a "change in control event" within the meaning of Section 409A.